MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/ns-winsplp-_printprovidor.md

 ### -field fpClosePrinter

 (Required.)
-Pointer to the provider's **ClosePrinter** function (described in the Windows SDK documentation).
-If a printer change notification object has been created, then the router calls the provider's FindClosePrinterChangeNotification function (described in the Windows SDK documentation) before calling ClosePrinter.
+Pointer to the provider's **ClosePrinter** function.
+If a printer change notification object has been created, then the router calls the provider's FindClosePrinterChangeNotification function before calling ClosePrinter.

 ### -field fpAddForm

 (Optional.
 Can be NULL.)
-Pointer to the provider's **AddForm** function (described in the Windows SDK documentation).
+Pointer to the provider's **AddForm** function.

 ### -field fpDeleteForm

 (Optional.
 Can be NULL.)
-Pointer to the provider's **DeleteForm** function (described in the Windows SDK documentation).
+Pointer to the provider's **DeleteForm** function.

 ### -field fpGetForm

 (Optional.
 Can be NULL.)
-Pointer to the provider's **GetForm** function (described in the Windows SDK documentation).
+Pointer to the provider's **GetForm** function.

 ### -field fpSetForm

 (Optional.
 Can be NULL.)
-Pointer to the provider's **SetForm** function (described in the Windows SDK documentation).
+Pointer to the provider's **SetForm** function.

 ### -field fpEnumForms

 (Optional.
 Can be NULL.)
-Pointer to the provider's **EnumForms** function (described in the Windows SDK documentation).
+Pointer to the provider's **EnumForms** function.

 ### -field fpEnumMonitors